-Protecting yourself from welding fumes in the welding environment is one of the most important things you should know as a welder.
+Protecting yourself from welding fumes is one of the most important things you should know as a welder.
 Otherwise, you increase the risk of short or long time effects on your health.

 - What air pollutants exist in a welding environment?

-- How can you figure out the welding pollution in your environment?
+- How can you figure out the level of welding pollution?

 - How can you protect yourself from welding fumes?

-- An example of a welding workshop’s natural ventilation.
+- What is an example of a welding workshop’s natural ventilation?

-- When welding outside, what kind of welding fume protection do you need?
+- When welding outside, what kind of fume protection do you need?

 - Does drinking milk protect you from welding fumes?

-First, a few words concerning welding fumes, gases, and other air pollutants you need to protect yourself from.
+First, a few words about welding fumes, gases, and other air pollutants.

 What air pollutants exist in a welding environment?

-All metalworking processes in a welding environment have the potential to pollute the air.
-However, processes that use a welding arc can create extreme temperatures, which results in high welding fume generation.
+All metalworking processes have the potential to pollute the air.
+However, processes that use an arc can create extreme temperatures, which results in high fume generation.

 - Arc-based processes create welding fumes that are fine solid particulates of the materials you work with.
-Most of the fumes come from consumable electrodes and coatings.
+Most of the fumes come from consumable electrodes and coatings on the workpieces.
 Welding fumes are the primary health concern.

 - Arc-based processes also release many harmful gases.
 Especially if there are materials such as paint, grease, or oil on the workpieces.
 Gases can also occur when the arc’s heat and UV rays react with the ambient air.

-Besides welding fumes and gases, there are other air pollution sources in a welding workshop, for instance, chemical stripping or high-speed machinery.
+Besides fumes and gases, there are other air pollution sources in a workshop, for instance, chemical stripping or high-speed machinery.

 - Chemical vapors from chlorinated solvents used to clean metals are by themselves very harmful.
 Furthermore, the heat and UV rays in the area can decompose them into toxic gases.